Safety

 Primary Endpoint

-Occurrence of treatment-emergent adverse events and serious adverse events5
+Occurrence of treatment-emergent adverse events (AEs) and serious adverse events (SAEs)5

 KEY SECONDARY ENDPOINTS